All Episodes

 You're welcome.

-And uh before we uh go through our segments today, I just want to remind you it is Friday, so we are of course having lad's hour a little bit later after the show at 3 pm.
+And before we go through our segments today, I just want to remind you it is Friday, so we are of course having Lad's Hour a little bit later after the show at 3pm and we're going to be talking about the great British comedies, something that I'm sure we all hold very dear to our hearts and we'll all have our own favourites and I'm sure we'll hash it out over which one is the greatest.

-Yeah, and it's literally the only topic I'm an expert in is comedy, apart from postmodern American fiction.
+Yeah and it's literally the only topic I'm an expert in is comedy apart from post-modern American fiction.

-Anyway, so today we're going to be talking, of course, about the Manchester terror attack that uh we all horrifically witnessed yesterday.
+Anyway, so today we're going to be talking, of course, about the Manchester terror attack that we all horrifically witnessed yesterday.

-Uh we're then going to be talking about the latest woke Pope.
+We're then going to be talking about the latest woke Pope.

 They seem to just all be woke, really.